Efficient Quantum Fully Homomorphic Encryption

 The pith

-A novel modular arithmetic program for LWE decryption reduces the quantum resource cost of fully homomorphic encryption to near-linear in the security parameter.
+A modular arithmetic program for LWE decryption reduces EPR pairs in quantum fully homomorphic encryption from O(lambda squared) to O(lambda log squared lambda).

 A machine-rendered reading of the paper's core claim, the machinery that carries it, and where it could break.